sstsimulator/sst-docs/docs/elements/ember/QuickStart.md

+---
+title: QuickStart Motif Guide
+---

-# What is an Ember Motif?
+## What is an Ember motif?

-Ember Motifs provide representative workloads and then estimate performance on hardware using SST simulations.
+Ember Motifs are a high-level represenation of a workload's communication patterns.
+They are used to estimate performance on hardware at scale in SST simulations.
 This guide provides a directions on how to:

 *   Implement a empty motif.